-- For a student who has been identified as having a disability within the meaning of Section 504 and in need of special education or related aids and services, the District shall be responsible for determining what special services are needed. - In making such determination, the District shall consider all available relevant information, drawing upon a variety of sources, including, but not limited to, comprehensive assessments conducted by the District's professional staff. - The parents or guardian shall be invited to participate in District meetings where services for the student will be determined, and shall be given an opportunity to examine all relevant records. - The District will develop a written plan describing the disability and the special education or related services needed.
-The plan will specify how the regular or special education and related aids and services will be provided, and by whom. - The District may also determine that no special education or related services are appropriate.
+- For a student who has been identified as having a disability within the meaning of Section 504 and in need of special education or related aids and services, the District shall be responsible for determining what special services are needed. - In making such determination, the District shall consider all available relevant information, drawing upon a variety of sources, including, but not limited to, comprehensive assessments conducted by the District's professional staff. - The parents or guardian shall be invited to participate in District meetings where services for the student will be determined, and shall be given an opportunity to examine all relevant records. - The District will develop a written plan describing the disability and accommodation and/orthe special education or related services needed.
+The plan will specify how the accommodations and/or services designed to meet the unique need of the studentregular or special education and related aids and services will be provided, and by whom. - The District may also determine that no accommodation and/orspecial education or related services are appropriate.
 If so, the record of the District proceedings will reflect the identification of the student as a person with a disability and will state the basis for the decision that no special services are presently needed. - A student with a disability shall be placed in the regular educational environment of the District, with the use of the supplementary aids and services, unless the District demonstrates that such placement cannot be achieved satisfactorily.
-The student with a disability shall be educated with those who are not disabled to the maximum extent appropriate to the individual needs of the student. - The District shall notify the parents or guardian in writing of its final decision concerning the services to be provided.
+The student with a disability shall be educated with those who are not disabled to the maximum extent appropriate to the individual needs of the student.

-• If a plan for providing related services is developed, all school personnel who work with the student shall be informed of the plan.
+- The District shall notify the parents or guardian in writing of its final decision concerning the services to be provided. - If a plan for providing related services is developed, all school personnel who work with the student shall be informed of the plan.

 Review of the student's progress.
-The District will monitor the progress of the student with a disability and the effectiveness of the student's education plan annually to determine whether special education or related services are appropriate and necessary, and that the student's needs are being met as adequately as the needs of a nondisabled student.
+The District will monitor the progress of the student with a disability and the effectiveness of the student's education plan annually to determine whether accommodation and/orspecial education or related services are appropriate and necessary, and that the student's needs are being met as adequately as the needs of a nondisabled student.